Maria is a master gardener and master of public health. She and her husband, known as The Gardener & The Cook, live in coastal Alabama.

 Will You Display Your American Flag on Memorial Day?

 More and more people in this country honor and celebrate our flag, and its history.
-In our neighborhood, we seem to fly our flags on every special patriotic day.
+In our neighborhood, we to fly our flags on every special patriotic day.
 Some neighbors fly their's every day.

 For an eyeopening and very interesting history of our flag, click right here on this U.S. Government article.